 First up you will need to create a master (parent) product.
 The parent product is the primary product you intend to create variants of.
 In this case, we are creating a T-Shirt.
 You will want to fill out all the standard information you would for a normal product including name, handle, SKU, price and tax.

 Important: Your product cannot have more than 200 variants.
 If you find that you have too many variants for a single product, you may want to split them into two or more products with variants.

-Next, you will want to scroll down to the bottom of the product edit page; here you will find an option to enable Variants for this T-Shirt product.
+You will then want to scroll down to the Inventory section on the Add Product page; here you will find an option to turn this T-Shirt into a Product with Variants.
 Turn this on and begin adding your attributes.